FindEstater

 Can foreigners buy villas in Greece?

-What taxes or fees are involved in buying a villa in Greece?
+What taxes and fees should I expect when buying a villa in Greece?

-How can buyers finance a villa purchase in Greece?
+How can I finance a villa purchase in Greece?

-What should be inspected when buying a villa?
+What should I inspect before buying a villa?

 Get matched with the right listings